hilliarj-6/CS215-Portfolio-HilliardJ/README.md

   style="border:none;">
 </iframe>

-Narration of Visualiztion: According to the interactive bar graph, comparing all the songs I've listened to, songs I marked as favorite have, on average, higher play counts and higher play duration (in minutes) than songs not marked as favorite.
+Narration of Visualization: According to the interactive bar graph, comparing all the songs I've listened to, songs I marked as favorite have, on average, higher play counts and higher play duration (in minutes) than songs not marked as favorite.
 Favorited songs also have a slightly smaller average skip count.
 This suggests that favorited songs are played more often and listened to for a fuller amount of time.
 I found it interesting that the average skip count was pretty similar which suggests I skip my favorited songs about the same time as I skip non-favorited songs.
 The interactive bar graph is designed so one can hover over to see exact values.

 <iframe
   src="growth_plot.html"